 - nausea and vomiting;

 - pain in lips, mouth or throat;

 - frothing from mouth

 - abdominal pain or cramps;

 - redness, skin rash;

 - itching;

 - swelling;

-- blurred vision:
+- blurred vision;

 - irregular, slow or fast heartbeat (pulse);

 - hyperactivity or slowness;

 - muscle twitching;

 - seizures;

 - impaired consciousness or unconsciousness;

 - difficulty in breathing;

 - slow breathing; or

-- cyanosis (blue-grey skin (lips)).
+- cyanosis (blue-greyskin (lips)).

-1.1.6 WHAT DO I DO?
+I.1.6 WHAT DO I DO?

-1.1.6.1 SAFETY FIRST AND CALL FOR HELP
+I.1.6.1 SAFETY FIRST AND CALL FOR HELP

 - 1. Secure your own safety, and then the safety of the affected person. - 2.
 The person urgently needs help.
 Shout or call for help if you are alone but do not leave the person unattended.
-Ask a bystander to call the anti-poison centre or a nearby hospital, healthcare facility or medical caregiver for advice on how to act in case of a specific poisoning, to seek help and to arrange for urgent transport to the nearest healthcare facility.
+Ask a bystander to call the anti-poison centre (toll free: 1800 116 117) and to seek help or to arrange for urgent transport to the nearest healthcare facility.
 Tell him to come back to you to confirm if help has been secured. - 3.
-If possible, wash your hands before and after taking care of the person.
+If possible, wash your hands before and after taking care of the patient.
 Use soap and water to wash your hands.
 If no soap is available, you can use ash to wash your hands.
 Alcohol-based sanitizers can also be used, if available.